ruisdael-observatory/disdroDL/README.md

 What data is included in the NetCDF depends on the [configuration files](configs_netcdf/) and whether the exported netCDF is a light or full version (described in [Outputs](#outputs)).
 The NetCDF files are self-descriptive, and include metadata information about dimensions, variables names and units.

 The structure of the NetCDF file depends on the sensor type and two configuration files, a general and site-specific one.
-The general configuration files [configs_netcdf/config_general_parsivel.yml](configs_netcdf/config_general_parsivel.yml) and[configs_netcdf/config_general_thies.yml](configs_netcdf/config_general_thies.yml) are applicable to all sensors of the same type, while the specific configuration files, 1 file per sensor (in [configs_netcdf/](configs_netcdf/)), describe the variable components such as site names, coordinates, etc.
+The general configuration files [configs_netcdf/config_general_parsivel.yml](configs_netcdf/config_general_parsivel.yml) and [configs_netcdf/config_general_thies.yml](configs_netcdf/config_general_thies.yml) are applicable to all sensors of the same type, while the specific configuration files, 1 file per sensor (in [configs_netcdf/](configs_netcdf/)), describe the variable components such as site names, coordinates, etc.

 ![_Parsivel2 disdrometer in the Cabauw tower, Netherlands.
 The signal attenuation caused by raindrops falling through the laser beam between the two plates can be used to estimate the size and velocity of hydrometeors._](docs/20211011_17_crop.JPG)